 Each composition unit (from the decoding of one or more access units) is guaranteed to be available in the composition memory (CM) at the time of composition time stamp (CTS).

 A composition unit is available up to the time of the composition time stamp (CTS) of the next composition unit.
-After this time, the composition unit may replaced by the new composition unit.
+After this time, the composition unit may be replaced by the new composition unit.

 When a composition unit is created from multiple elementary streams each decoded by a different decoder, those elementary streams shall adhere to a single object time base.
 Temporally co-located access units for such elementary streams are then identified by identical DTS or CTS values.